CSharperMantle/CSharperMantle.github.io/_posts/2024-05-07-what-can-i-scanf.md

 $
 ```

 The cause of this behavior is that `-` may signify a start of a negative decimal.
 Without consuming its next character, it is not possible to know whether it is a negative sign or an ordinary hyphen.
-Once consumed, `scanf` will not push it back to the stream.
-Thus, though the match eventually fails when reading `"-"`, the buffer will still underflow on the next call to `scanf` (since `"-"` is already consumed).
+Once consumed, `"-"` will not be pushed back to the stream.
+Thus, though the match always fails when reading `"-"`, the buffer will still underflow on the next call to `scanf` (since `"-"` is already consumed).

 ## 3. Discussion